Doctors Note Logo

 • Viral respiratory infections

-If you're experiencing these symptoms and want to understand whether they could indicate Pneumonia (Lower Respiratory Tract Infection), a free AI-powered symptom checker can help you assess your condition and determine the best next steps.
+If you're experiencing symptoms like persistent cough, fever, chills, and shortness of breath, you may want to assess whether you could have Pneumonia (Lower Respiratory Tract Infection) using a free AI-powered symptom checker that can help you understand your condition and guide your next steps.

 2. Chronic Pulmonary Conditions